Some say the marketing plan is dead: the world just moves too fast.

 - Are you using the right mix of social media, SEO, PR, PPC and other components to reach your target audience effectively and regularly?

-- Is your marketing budget in line with your overall business growth objectives (and your competitors)?
+- Is your marketing budget in line with your overall business objectives (and your competitors)?

-- Are you keeping up with your competition, or are you slowly falling behind?
+- Are you moving forward, or slowly falling behind?

 Marketing Planning is More Important than Ever